 Bethany Churino, the mother of classical piano major Journey Thouin, traveled to Lipscomb University to watch her son play.

 “It’s amazing.
-I can’t believe it, as a mother, to watch your child play like that,” she smiled.
+I can’t believe it, as a mother, to watch your child play like that,” she said with a smile.
 “It is obviously a gift that I am thankful for.
 Just to know that he is doing something that he loves and is passionate about and that it makes him happy, I love to see.”

-Another piano performance major, Justin Alcorn, who also performed at the concert, expressed his passion for his studies saying, “Music is very much an emotional thing.
-My teacher told me musicians are their own therapists.
+Another piano performance major, Justin Alcorn, who also performed at the concert, expressed his passion for his studies.
+“Music is very much an emotional thing,” he said. “dMy teacher told me musicians are their own therapists.
 They get to get their feelings out in ways that other people don’t have the opportunity to.
 That’s what I love about music.”

 The next concert will be held Friday, March 5 in the Beaman library.
 Attendance will be limited to 25 people.